benjamin-lindenbauer/kraken-batch-orders/README.md

 - **Batch cancellation** for efficient position management
 - **Auto-refresh functionality** to keep order status current
 - **Account balance display** with total USD value
+- **Inline order editing**: Update the limit price or volume for an existing order (supports +/- offsets and percentages) and send the amendment via the `/api/amend-order` endpoint without leaving the table

 Note: Destructive actions (Cancel All and Cancel All for Pair) prompt for confirmation in the UI to prevent accidental cancellations.